annie-kayal/project-4/README.md

 ### 2. JWT_AUTH

-Although we only had one model in our JWT_auth app, we decided to add another level of authentication for the serializer to run when data is submitted.
+Although we only had one model in our JWT_auth app, we decided to add an additional level of authentication in the the serializer to run when data is submitted.
 This was a validation to check password authentication.

-Although Django does come with its own set of requirements for passwords, our `validate` method creates an extra measure to check if the password and password confirmation field match and if any other error messages appear, to raise them.
+Although Django does come with its own set of requirements for passwords, our `validate` method creates an extra measure to check if the password and password confirmation field match and if any other error messages appear, to raise them and return them.

 ```js